Magomed Bibulatov: Ultimate Fighting Championship

 Bibulatov made his promotional debut for the UFC at UFC 210 against Jenel Lausa.
 He won the fight by unanimous decision.

-Bibulatov faced John Moraga on October 7, 2017 at UFC 216.
+Bibulatov faced John Moraga on October 7, 2017, at UFC 216.
 He lost the fight via knockout in the first round.

-Bibulatov was scheduled to face Ulka Sasaki on April 21, 2018 at UFC Fight Night 128.
+Bibulatov was scheduled to face Ulka Sasaki on April 21, 2018, at UFC Fight Night 128.
 However, he was removed from the card due to back injury.

-Bibulatov faced promotional newcomer Rogério Bontorin on February 2, 2019 at UFC Fight Night 144.
+Bibulatov faced promotional newcomer Rogério Bontorin on February 2, 2019, at UFC Fight Night 144.
 At weigh-ins, Bibulatov weighed one pound over the flyweight non-title fight limit of 126 and was fined 20% of his purse to Bontorin.
 Bibulatov lost the fight via split decision.

 On May 7, 2019, it was reported that Bibulatov was released by UFC and signed with Absolute Championship Akhmat.

 Absolute Championship Akhmat

 As the first fight after his release from the UFC Bibulatov returned to ACA, facing Josiel Silva at ACA 100 on October 4, 2019.
 He won the bout via technical knockout in the second round.

 Next, he faced Nikita Chistyakov at ACA 107 on July 24, 2020.
 He won the fight via first-round technical knockout.

 Bibulatov faced Rodrigo Praia at ACA 112 on October 4, 2020.
 He won the fight via first-round knockout.

-Bibulatov faced reigning champ Daniel Oliveira on March 26, 2021 at ACA 120: Oliveira vs. Bibulatov for the ACA Bantamweight Championship.
+Bibulatov faced reigning champ Daniel Oliveira on March 26, 2021, at ACA 120: Oliveira vs. Bibulatov for the ACA Bantamweight Championship.
 After winning the first 4 rounds, Bibulatov survived a flurry in the last round to secure a unanimous decision, also winning the title in the process.

 Bibulatov defended his title for the first time against Oleg Borisov at ACA 138 on March 27, 2022.
 He lost the bout and title via unanimous decision.

-Bibulatov faced Charles Henrique in his first bout post title reign on December 23, 2022 at ACA 150, winning the close bout via split decision.
+Bibulatov faced Charles Henrique in his first bout post title reign on December 23, 2022, at ACA 150, winning the close bout via split decision.

+ACA Bantamweight Grand Prix

+In the Quarter-finals of the 2023 ACA Bantamweight Grand Prix, Bibulatov faced Vazha Tsiptauri on August 11, 2023, at ACA 161, winning the bout via unanimous decision.

+In the Semi-Finals, Bibulatov faced Tomáš Deák on January 26, 2024 at ACA 169: Bibulatov vs. Deák, winning the bout via TKO stoppage due to leg kicks and ground and pound in the third round, advancing to the finals.